 It may be possible to cough the pill up or help it continue down by drinking more liquids or eating a piece of food.

-To prevent it from happening in the future, make sure to drink water before, during, and after taking pills.
+To prevent the situation from happening in the future, make sure to drink water before, during, and after taking pills.
 People who struggle with gagging when taking pills can try swallowing them with smooth foods such as applesauce.

 In some cases, doctors may recommend smaller pills, or have the person crush their pills or empty capsules before taking them.
 Always discuss this with a doctor or pharmacist before trying this, however.